Chart Color Schemes

 Maitland - North has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 28 projects likely impacting the region.
-Notable ones include Sarroff's Shop Mixed Use Development, Hunterglen Drive Park Upgrade, 256 Paterson Road Subdivision, and 27 Lang Drive Subdivision.
-The following list details those most relevant.
+A total of 28 infrastructure projects have been identified by AreaSearch as potentially impacting the area.
+Key projects include Sarroff's Shop Mixed Use Development, Hunterglen Drive Park Upgrade, 256 Paterson Road Subdivision, and 27 Lang Drive Subdivision.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.